Incoming Students

 For more information, please click the topic below that best describes you.

-All advising holds will be lifted on July 14, 2024, after Summer Registration.
+All advising holds will be lifted on July 14, 2025, after Summer Registration.

 In May, you will complete your first New Student Orientation Module.
 The May module includes a section dedicated to College Advising at Tulane.
 It provides information and steps you must complete related to registration at Tulane.
-The May modules will review degree requirements, major options, and scheduling goals for the your first semester at Tulane.
-You will complete your first course registration with a Tulane College Advisor in late October 2024.
+The May modules will review degree requirements, major options, and scheduling goals for your first semester at Tulane.
+You will complete your first course registration with a Tulane College Advisor in late October 2026.

 Your exact timeline varies depending on when you deposit.
 Your exact course selection depends largely on how your credits are evaluated and transferred to Tulane.
 Once deposited, it is really important to get your transfer courses evaluated.
 The process and policies surrounding transfer credit can be found here: https://admission.tulane.edu/transfer/credit.
 Other important information can be found in the Guide for Admitted Transfer Students: https://admission.tulane.edu/transfer/admitted-guide.